Category Archives: TI Coding

 Sometimes in a TI process we need to run loops.
 This is often done to aggregate data prior to loading or exporting.
 The TI process we use for this is called WHILE and it will force a set of commands to repeat until the condition set becomes invalid.
 Syntax of While WHILE ( logical expression); TI statement1; TI statement2; TI statement n; END; Example Here we want to export both monthly … Continue Reading

-Every wondered how to comment out a rule or process in TM1?
-Well today I needed a method of commenting out text from a rule and, although I have done it hundreds of times, but a brain freeze (call it memory degradation).
+Every wondered how to comment out a Rule or Turbo Integrator process in TM1?
+Well today I needed a method of commenting out text from a rule and, although I have done it hundreds of times, a brain freeze (call it memory degradation) hit.
 Anyway a quick check on the internet and I then had one of those “doh” moments.
-You just use a hash (our pound sign if you’re from North … Continue Reading
+How to Comment Out a Line of Text from a Rule … Continue Reading

 Have you ever wanted to add SQL like operators directly to your TI processes?
 Operators like OR, AND, NOT IN, or NOT EQUAL TO.
 Well here’s how you can.